A radionuclide cystogram is a special imaging test called a nuclear scan. It checks how well your bladder and urinary tract work.

 Normal Results for Radionuclide cystogram

-A normal value is no reflux or other abnormal urine flow, and no obstruction to the flow of urine occurs.
+A normal value is no reflux or other abnormal urine flow, and no obstruction to the flow of urine.
 The bladder empties completely.

 What Abnormal Results Mean